LeafmanZ/s5jtransfer/README.md

             Inherent logic, integrated with a ledger system, guarantees that data once transferred will not be redundantly moved.
             Additionally, the management of storage space from the source to the multiple volume directories is seamlessly handled and completed automatically.

-            Execute the following command (if you are using anaconda use python instead of python3): python3 sync_mvol.py
+            Execute the following command (if you are using anaconda use python instead of python): python sync_mvol.py

         In both scripts, you'll notice messages indicating the source and destination of data transfers.
         When there's no data to transfer, the scripts will simply report that they're scanning for new data to move.